MikeRogers0/MikeRogersIO/_posts/blog/2016-08-01-a-terrible-way-to-flatten-an-array-in-ruby.md

 > Write some code that'll flatten an array of arbitrarily nested arrays of integers into a flat array of integers. e.g. [[1,2,[3]],4] -> [1,2,3,4] without using ruby's built in `.flatten` method.

+A quick search [suggests it's a pretty common question](https://www.google.co.uk/search?q=Flatten+a+Ruby+Array+without+using+built-in+%27flatten%27+method) to be asked, and typically you'll solve it with recursion.
+However I wanted to be a unique snowfake.

 ## The Solution

-A quick search [suggests it's a pretty common question](https://www.google.co.uk/search?q=Flatten+a+Ruby+Array+without+using+built-in+%27flatten%27+method) to be asked and recursion is the prefered way to do it.
-So to be a unique snowfake I solved it as follows:
+Here is how I solved it with regex:

 ```
 # flatten_regex.rb